ejyongc/surfs_up/README.md

 ## Results:

 * The first results that we obtained from this analysis are the historic temperatures for the month of June.
 In the graph below we can see an *average* of 74.94 degrees with a *min* of 64 degrees and a *max* of 85 degrees.
-We can start determining that the warm weather conditions during the month of June are ideal to help drive business at surf and ice cream store.
+We can start determining that the warm weather conditions during the month of June are ideal to help drive business at a surf and ice cream store.

   ![image](https://github.com/ejyongc/surfs_up/blob/main/Screenshots/June%20Boxplot.png)